 So what policies do you vote on?
 What makes up this 'Democratic Fiscal Policy'?

 Ultimately, this policy can be broken down to a few key fiscal controls.

 1. Vote for the inflation rate (with a max cap to limit over-inflation).

 This controls the minting of new currency.

-2. Vote on the subscription fees (within a range).
+2. Vote on the Proof-of-Burn Access Fee parameters (within limits).

-This range maintains the price floor but sustainably ensures that participants earn enough to pay for the next subscription.
+This range maintains the price floor but sustainably ensures that participants earn enough to pay for next year's Proof-of-Burn Access Fee.
 It also includes some deflationary mechanisms that can be leveraged by the participants.

 3. Vote on the allotment of the Democratic Partnership Incentives (addressed in Part 3)

-This brings the FREEOS system active partners incentivised to spread the word and onboard new subscribers - all while doing good.
+This brings the FREEOS system active partners incentivised to spread the word and onboard new participants —all while doing good.